 - Lounges – see “Airport Lounges” above.

-- Rest Zones – In Terminal 1, once you pass through security, pass through the duty free shopping, then past a restaurant on your left.
+- Rest Zones – In Terminal 1, once you pass through security, pass through the duty-free shopping, then pass a restaurant on your left.
 You’ll come to a Starbucks with an escalator up to more restaurants.
 On the right is a rest zone with soft chairs and pods for sleeping.

 Showers, Salon & Spa

 - Showers – Freshen up before your flight.
-Showers are available in two of the lounges. [ see Airport Lounges above ]
+Showers are available in several lounges. [ see Airport Lounges above ]

 - Spa – Not available.

 - Printing Facilities – Need to have documents printed?
 Dublin Airport offers printing services in several locations.
 Locations: Terminal 1, Arrivals Hall, near luggage & baggage storage facilities.
 Hours: 5:00AM – 11:00 PM • Terminal 1, Departures area, Bag wrapping station.
 Hours: 4:00 AM – 9:00 PM • Terminal 2, Departures area, bag wrapping station.
 Hours: 4:00 AM – 8:00 PM.

 - Sensory Room – Dublin Airport features a sensory room for people with autism, dementia, cognitive impairments, or other special needs.
 The space has relaxing music, bean bags, mood lighting, digital display panels, comfortable seating, and textured flooring.
 The room should be booked by calling (+353) 01-704-7783 or emailing email@example.com.
 Location: Terminal 2, Airside, near gates 400.

 - Smoking Area – Smoking is prohibited inside the terminals.
 At one point, travellers were allowed to smoke in the Garden Terrace bar, in the airside area of Terminal 1.
 We could not confirm this at the time of our September 2023 update.
 If this is still allowed, click here to update our guide.